gaddlord/mtg.studio/.github/ISSUE_TEMPLATE/feature_request.md

 Add any other context or screenshots about the feature request here.

 ———
-Upvote my bug report be pressing 👍 from the 😊 menu.
+Upvote my feature request be pressing 👍 from the 😊 menu.